siraben/zkeme80/docs/tasks.md

 job.
 This check detects ordinary callback mistakes; it does not protect against arbitrary memory writes, return-stack corruption, or consuming/overwriting values beneath the callback's context.
-The scheduler restores `BASE`, `STATE`, and `INPUT-PTR` after each step, including failed steps.
-Callbacks must preserve page mappings, input handlers, and other shared interpreter state.
+The scheduler restores `BASE`, `STATE`, `INPUT-PTR`, and the flash bank selector after each step, including failed steps.
+Callback code must remain outside the banked window while changing its mapping.
+Callbacks must preserve input handlers and other shared interpreter state.
 Callbacks must not reset the task table, roll back the dictionary, or block for input.

 These are cooperative jobs, not isolated processes or stackful threads.
 A callback that never returns prevents all other work.
 The old